Disorders that damage blood vessels to the brain, usually strokes, can cause dementia.

 A diagnosis of dementia is based on the following:

-Treatment of vascular dementia involves general measures to provide safety and support, as for all dementias.
+Treatment of vascular dementia involves general measures to provide safety and support as mental function decreases, as for all dementias.

 Generally, the environment should be bright, cheerful, safe, stable, and designed to help with orientation.
 Some stimulation, such as a radio or television, is helpful, but excessive stimulation should be avoided.